unform/unform/README.md

 ### Code of Conduct

 We expect you to follow our [Code of Conduct](/.github/CODE_OF_CONDUCT.md).
-You can read it and understand what kind of behaviour will and will not be tolerated.
+You can read it to understand what kind of behaviour will and will not be tolerated.

 ## License